j-finger/qfuse_rp2040/README.md

 - **SensorSetting, BoolSetting, AAFSetting:** Structures to represent various sensor configurations.
 - **AccelerometerData, GyroscopeData, TemperatureData, SensorData:** Structures to hold sensor readings.

-#### JSON Handling

-Utilises the `nlohmann::json` library to serialise sensor data and settings into JSON format, facilitating easy transmission and integration with backend systems.

 ## JSON Data Format

-For testing purposes we will use the following JSON packets to simulate the data that will be transmitted over MQTT.
+For testing purposes the following JSON packet structure is used that will be transmitted over MQTT.

 **Data** `data.json`
 ```json